ankermarco/theMovieApp/README.md

 ```
 As a user
-I want see the latest Movies when I open the app
+I want the app to automatically load the latest movies
-So I can know what are the latest Movies
+So I can know what are the latest movies
 ```

 ### Scenarios (Acceptance criteria)